Arecsu/home/src/pages/work/_martyr.md

 ### Straight Edge

 Inspiration happens when you pay attention.
-To pay attention is to have a clear mind.
-To have a clear mind is to take care of yourself and your surroundings.
+Paying attention requires a clear mind.
+And a clear mind comes from taking care of yourself and your surroundings.

-A stoic life, free from excess and with time for contemplation, is essential.
+A calm life, free from excess, with enough time for contemplation, is essential.
 Though the day-to-day experience is often mundane, it can still surprise us in unexpected ways.
 To come to this realization is to have mental space for precious creative thoughts.

 martyr⁠— does not embrace shortcuts.
 Work is hard.
 Things do take effort and time.
 But it shouldn't feel dreadful to embrace the process.
 In fact, it should feel meaningful.
 Otherwise, what's the point of it all?